Over 1,000 PDP supporters defect to APC in Dogara’s constituency

 Recall Dogara, who represents Dass/Tafawa Balewa/Bogoro Federal Constituency in the House of Representatives, left the PDP following a fall out with the state governor, Sen. Bala Mohammed.

-An elated APC Chairman in Bogoro LGA, Haruna Rikayar while receiving the defectors on Saturday assured them that they would be treated equally as he boasted that the APC would regain back power in the state, starting from the LG elections billed to hold in October 2020.
+An elated APC Chairman in Bogoro LGA, Haruna Rikayar, while receiving the defectors yesterday assured them that they would be treated equally as he boasted that the APC would regain back power in the state, starting from the local government elections billed to hold in October 2020.

 READ ALSO: Why Dogara jumped ship again

-The defectors who were led by Bulus Iliya, who is a loyalist of Dogara and who is also aspiring for Bogoro Chairmanship in the coming LG elections said they have decided to retrace our steps and come back home.
+The defectors, who were led by Bulus Iliya, who is a loyalist of Dogara and who is also aspiring for Bogoro chairmanship in the coming local government elections, said they have decided to retrace their steps and come back home.

-Iliya, said that his decision to return to the APC was informed by the need to be united with his political godfather, vowing to remain loyal to him.
+Iliya said his decision to return to the APC was informed by the need to be united with his political godfather, vowing to remain loyal to him.

-This is as he charged the governor Bala Mohammed to be just and fair in the conduct of the local government Councils election in the state.
+This is as he charged Governor Bala Mohammed to be just and fair in the conduct of the local government council election in the state.

-Bulus Iliya who regretted being formerly in the PDP said that the Dogara-led caucus were sidelined without any recognition given to them.
+Bulus Iliya, who regretted formerly being in the PDP, said the Dogara-led caucus were sidelined and were not given recognition.

-The post Over 1,000 PDP supporters defect to APC in Dogara’s constituency appeared first on Breaking News.

 Comments